 Not taking care of the new tattoo can also cause the ink to fade faster or the colours to bleed.
 Ageing and fading of the ink are inevitable, but it varies with the location and the colours used.

 Tattoos on areas such as your extremities will fade comparatively faster than on your shoulder.
-You can always have the tattoo redone to have it looking just as good as new.
+You can always have the tattoo redone to have it look just as good as new.

 Hand tattoos are seen as a sweet and cute permanent accessory, with many choosing to ink in jewellery-inspired designs, especially for women.

-A variety of women’s feminine hand tattoos that incorporate sweet and meaningful designs have also risen in popularity.
+A variety of hand tattoos for females that incorporate sweet and meaningful designs have also risen in popularity.

-Girls sporting tiny butterflies and musical notes is as much a regular sight as the thorns and roses that were the earlier trend.
+Girls sporting tiny butterflies and musical notes are as much a regular sight as the thorns and roses that were the earlier trend.